Synthetixio/synthetix-docs/content/contracts/source/contracts/SynthetixEscrow.md

 ## Description

+!!!
+Warning "Newer source than mainnet"

+    This contract source which generated these docs is newer than the original Havven escrow contract, which is available at: [contracts.synthetix.io/SynthetixEscrow](https://contracts.synthetix.io/SynthetixEscrow)

 This contract holds the SNX which were escrowed at the time of the original token sale, releasing them according to a defined schedule.

 The contract was subject to an eight week setup period during which the vesting schedules were set up.